zyz3413/skills-github-pages/_posts/Comments on Lippman and Rasmussen.md

 Intersections of Lines

-"The graphs of two lines will intersect if they are not parallel."
+p.
+122 The graphs of two lines will intersect if they are not parallel."
 This is true, but why?
 The authors don't say.
 This follows from the definition if we *define* parallel lines to be lines that don't intersect.

 Section 2.3 Modeling with Linear Functions